PoisotLab/ms_metaweb_perspectives/README.md

 observe.
 This argument echoes @Jordano2016Sampling: sampling ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
-In addition, it is generally expected weak or rare links to be more prevalent in networks than common or strong links [@Csermely2004Strong], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002Stability].
+In addition, it is generally expected that weak or rare links will be more prevalent in networks than common or strong links [@Csermely2004Strong], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002Stability].
 In the light of these observations, we expect to see an over-representation of low-probability (rare) interactions under a model that accurately predicts interaction probabilities.

 Yet the original metaweb definition, and indeed most past uses of metawebs, was based on the presence/absence of interactions.
 Moving towards *probabilistic*